A QR code does not function or scan properly for several reasons.

-- Leads to a broken link
+- This leads to a broken link

 - Is expired

-- The QR code is deleted or
+- Invalid QR code

 The OS version of the device is not iOS 11 or above.
 QR scanning is not enabled in the camera app.

-If the iPhone device is an older version, you can try to update it.
+If the iPhone device is older, you can try to update it.
 You can also opt for third-party apps to scan QR codes.

 Why is my QR code not displaying when scanned?

-You can generate your static QR code for free in QRTiger, and it will never expire.
+You can generate your static QR code for free at QR TIGER, and it will never expire.

 You do not need a subscription to create one.
-You can generate as much as QR codes and customize as much as you want.
+You can generate as many QR codes as and customize as much as you want.

-Normally, to scan a QR code using Snapchat is similar to scanning it with the camera app in a photo mode by pointing it towards the QR code to detect the code.
+Normally, scanning a LinkTree QR code is similar to scanning it with the camera app in photo mode by pointing it toward the QR code to detect the code.